phoenix-oosd/EVTC-Log-Parser/README.md

 | 16235         | Keep Construct |
 | 16246         | Xera           |

-## Instructions

-This Java program is a console application and needs to be ran with ` java.exe `.
-By default (on Windows), double-clicking a ` .jar ` file will instead run the program with ` javaw.exe `, resulting in nothing happening.
-To circumvent this, run the program either in the command line or using the supplied ` run.bat ` file.
-You **must** edit the ` .bat ` file so that the path to ` evtc_log_parser.jar ` is correct.

-### Running ###

-Double clicking `run .bat` will open a console with a menu.
-Enter the option you want by number (e.g. 1 for Final DPS) and press Enter.
-Each  ` .evtc ` file in `/logs/` will be processed.
-The results will be displayed on the console.

 ### File Association ###
 Double clicking any ` .evtc ` file will display an ` Open with... ` dialogue.
 Tick ` Always use this app to open .evtc files` and choose ` run.bat`.
-Now, whenever you double-click an ` .evtc ` file, the file will be parsed on the spot based on the second command argument.
-The default argument is  ` "516" ` which displays the ` Miscellaneous Combat Statistics`, ` Final DPS `, and ` Final Boons ` in that order.
+Now, whenever you double-click an ` .evtc ` file, the file will be parsed on the spot based on the `options` command argument.The default argument is  ` "516" ` which displays the ` Miscellaneous Combat Statistics`, ` Final DPS `, and ` Final Boons ` in that order.
 Option 4 and 8 do not work with file association.
 Edit the  ` .bat ` file for the desired output.

+### Output Customization ###
+You can customize the parser to your liking by opening `run .bat` in a text editor (Notepad will suffice).
+You will notice everything is on a single line prefixed by ` start "EVTC Log Parser" /MAX `.
+If you don't want to maximize the console you can delete this such that only ` java -jar "%USERPROFILE%\Desktop\EVTC Log Parser\evtc_log_parser.jar" file_path=%1 options=5126 is_anon=0 ` remains.

+The `java -jar "path"` section is required and you *MUST* make sure you have an absolute path to ` evtc_log_parser.jar` (e.g. `C:\Users\JohnDoe\Desktop\EVTC Log Parser\evtc_log_parser.jar`).
+On Windows, the default path will work if you create a desktop folder named "EVTC Log Parser" and move the attached files from the latest release into it.

+The program has the following general arguments:

+1. is_anon
+    * The default value is `0`
+    * You can edit this string to `1` to anonymize all player names

+The program has the following arguments specific to file association:

+1. file_path
+    * The default value is `%1`
+    * *NEVER* change or remove this argument as it is required for file association.
+2. options
+    * The default value is `5126`
+    * *NEVER* remove this argument as it is requried for file association
+    * You can edit this string to match any of the available options below to display tables in a certain order during for file

-## Options
+## Options ##

-The program displays all data in a tabular or graphical format.
-All DPS numbers are calculated from the damage each player deals to the boss (no cleave damage).
-Phases are sections of the fight when the bosses are vulnerable to damage.
+All DPS numbers are derived from damage to *ONLY* the boss.
+Phases are sections of the fight when the bosses are vulnerable to damage, and only work for static phase fights (so not Keep Construct).

 The parser has the following options:

 1. Final DPS
     * DPS by player and group